AliAlizadeh11/FaceClass/TEAM_DEVELOPMENT_GUIDE.md

 - Testing results
 - Performance metrics

-## 🤝 Team Collaboration
+## 🎯 Solo Development Strategy

-### Communication Channels
+### Task Management
-- Daily stand-up meetings
+- Break tasks into small, manageable chunks
-- Weekly progress reviews
+- Focus on one priority at a time
-- Code review sessions
+- Regular progress tracking and evaluation
-- Integration testing meetings
+- Flexible timeline adjustments as needed

-### Knowledge Sharing
+### Progress Tracking
-- Technical documentation
+- Daily progress updates
-- Code walkthroughs
+- Weekly milestone reviews
-- Best practices sharing
+- Task completion celebration
-- Problem-solving sessions
+- Issue identification and resolution

 ---

-**Note**: This guide provides a framework for team-based development.
-Each team should adapt the tasks and timelines based on their specific capabilities and requirements.
-Regular communication and coordination between teams is essential for successful integration.
+**Note**: This guide is optimized for solo development.
+Adjust timelines based on your availability and complexity of tasks.
+Focus on completing one priority before moving to the next for best results.